 The Cupboard upcycle

-First, the paint job using the best chalk paint.
+First, the paint job uses the best chalk paint.

-1. To me, one of the best things about using chalk paint is that there is very little prep needed.
+Step 1: One of the best things about using chalk paint is that very little prep is needed.
 I hate preparing furniture for painting.
-When I decide to paint I want to paint straight away and not to have to faff about with loads of prep.
-The only prep I did was wipe down the cabinet with a damp cloth.
+When I decide to paint, I want to paint immediately and not have to fuss about loads of prep.
+My only prep was wiping down the cabinet with a damp cloth.

-2. I started with the red chalk paint.
+Step 2: I started with the red chalk paint.
 Making sure I stirred the paint well before I applied it.
-If it was a little too thick I diluted it with water.
-After masking off the glass doors I painted 2 coats of the Emperors Silk red paint to the outside of the cabinet.
-Allowing the first coat to dry before applying the second.
+If it was a little too thick, I diluted it with water.
+After masking off the glass doors, I painted two coats of the Emperor’s Silk red paint on the outside of the cabinet.
+I allowed the first coat to dry before applying the second.

-3. At this stage, the cupboard was looking a bit of a pinky red and not very Emperor like.
-But I wasn’t too worried as it’s the
+Step 3: At this stage, the Cupboard looked slightly pinky red and not very Emperor like.
+But I wasn’t too worried as the wax transformed the paint.
+I used dark chalk paint wax to achieve the antique Chinese red I wanted with my cabinet.

-4. The idea is for the cabinet to look old.
-Therefore with a fine grade of sandpaper, I sanded the wax and paint off in bits around the edges of the cupboard.
+Step 4: The idea is for the cabinet to look old.
+Therefore with a fine grade of sandpaper, I sanded the wax and painted it off in bits around the edges of the Cupboard.
 This gave it a more distressed and antique look.

-5. To finish off the paint job I applied a final coat of wax and buffed off the excess.
+Step 5: To finish the paint job, I applied a final coat of wax and buffed off the excess.

-3. I measured the back of the cupboard.
-It took 3 sheets of gift wrap to cover the backboard.
-I used decoupage glue and stuck the first sheet of gift wrap in the center.
+Step 3: I measured the back of the Cupboard.
+It took three sheets of gift wrap to cover the backboard.
+I used decoupage glue and stuck the first gift wrap sheet in the centre.

-4. The next thing I did was cut the other sheets of paper to finish off the decoupaging of the back of the cupboard.
+Step 4: The next thing I did was cut the other sheets of paper to finish decoupaging the back of the Cupboard.
 I used a wallpaper brush and a credit card to iron out any trapped air bubbles as I stuck the paper down.

-Half the point of upcycling furniture is not just about reducing waste and reusing what you have already got.
-It’s also about creating your own unique one of a kind piece of furniture and to personalize it.
+Half the point of upcycling furniture is not just about reducing waste and reusing what you already have.
+It’s also about creating your unique one-of-a-kind piece of furniture and personalizing it.

-So not only did I make this cupboard unique with best chalk paint, but I also personalized it by adding some decals to the glass doors.
+So not only did I make this Cupboard unique with the best chalk paint, but I also personalized it by adding some decals to the glass doors.

 - This is pretty straightforward to do.
 All you need is some printable window cling.
-Simply design what you want on your glass doors in a program like Word.
+Design what you want on your glass doors in a program like Word.

 - I choose our family name (Armstrong) and the No.5 as there are 5 of us.
 I printed the decals according to the instructions that came with them and stuck them onto the glass doors.

-What was once a boring but useful cupboard has now become a centrepiece of my dining room.
-I absolutely love how the Emperors Silk red chalk paint turned out and the decoupaged back.
+What was once a boring but helpful cupboard has now become a centrepiece of my dining room.
+I love how the Emperor’s Silk red chalk paint and the decoupaged back turned out.

-The cupboard is now far too good for random craft supplies it’s now a home for all my love Anthropologie dinnerware.
+The Cupboard is far too good for random craft supplies; it’s now a home for all my love Anthropologie dinnerware.

 I used the same chalk paint but in graphite for my tea towel upcycled chairs.